Lee Zii Jia: 2017

 In February 2017, Lee reached the semifinals of the Thailand Masters, where he lost to Kantaphon Wangcharoen.
-In September 2017, he won his first senior title at the Polish International, against Soong Joo Ven in the final.
+In September 2017, he won his first senior title at the Polish International Series, against Soong Joo Ven in the final.
 In November 2017, Lee reached the semifinals of the Bitburger Open.

 2018

 In October 2018, Lee reached the final of the Chinese Taipei Open by defeating the World No. 4 men's singles player, Chou Tien-chen in the semifinals.
 He defeated Riichi Takeshita in the final to win his first BWF World Tour title and second international title overall.
 In doing so, he became the second Malaysian other than Lee Chong Wei to win a BWF top flight men's singles title since 2013.
 Lee then reached the final of the Korea Masters but lost to Son Wan-ho.

 2019

 Lee started the 2019 season by competing in the Thailand Masters.
-He lost in the quarter finals to Brice Leverdez of France in straight games.
-In the next tournaments, he also finished in the quarter finals in Malaysia Masters, Indonesia Masters, and German Open.
+He lost in the quarter-finals to Brice Leverdez of France in straight games.
+In the next tournaments, he also finished in the quarter-finals in Malaysia Masters, Indonesia Masters, and German Open.
 He later lost in the early stage of Swiss, Malaysia, and Singapore Open's.
-He admitted that he had struggled to cope with financial difficulties, lack of progress and unfairness that affected his performance.

 In August, Lee finally managed to make it into the semi-finals in the Thailand Open, where he lost to Chou Tien-chen of Taiwan.
 This was nonetheless an improvement to his being a quarter finalist in New Zealand and Indonesia Open's.

-He qualified to compete in World Championships in Basel, Switzerland, but lost to the World No. 1 men's singles player, and the eventual World Champion, Kento Momota of Japan in the quarter finals.
+He qualified to compete in 2019 World Championships in Basel, Switzerland, but lost to the World No. 1 men's singles player and the eventual World Champion, Kento Momota of Japan in the quarter-finals.
 In November, he was forced to retire in the second round of the China Open, and decided to withdraw as well from the next tournament in Hong Kong, due suffering from food poisoning and fever.
 Lee reached world No. 11 in the BWF World ranking on 12 November.
-In December, he won the men's singles gold medal at the Southeast Asian Games, and also helped the national men's team win the silver medal.
+In December, he won the men's singles gold medal at the SEA Games, and also helped the national men's team win the silver medal.